-5 of the Most Effective Strategies for Growing Your Brand Reputation
+5 Effective Strategies to Grow Your Brand Reputation

-That explains why some of the world's biggest brands spend billions on public relations.
-They know how important it is to cut an image that impresses.
+That explains why the world's biggest brands spend billions on public relations.
+They know how important it is to cut an image in the market that impresses.

 1. Improve Customer Service